ChristK/IMPACTncd_Engl/README.md

 ## Model design and execution

-Presently, the `auxil/simulation.R` tool both prepares an alternative scenario dataset,[^alternativeScenario] and then executes the null and alternative scenarios.
-In a subsequent release, creation of the alternative dataset, presently from direct code in `auxil/simulation.R:scenario_fn()`, will be simplified and moved elsewhere.
+Presently, `auxil/simulation.R` tool both prepares a default model,[^policyScenario] and then executes the *baseline* and *what-if* scenarios after loading a configuration set in `inputs/sim_design.yaml`.
+The what-if dataset is created by code in `auxil/simulation.R:scenario_fn()`, which enables evaluation of detailed models.
+Multiple models may be examined from one IMPACTncd_Engl directory by creating copies of `auxil/simulation.R` and `inputs/sim_design.yaml` - each with an appropriate `scenario_fn()` and relevant parameters.
+In a subsequent release, a tool will create a range of what-if datasets without such source code changes.

-In RStudio, models may be executed with `source("auxil/simulation.R")`.
-Alternatively, within a Linux terminal:
+Due to RStudio parallelisation issues the simulation is best executed from within a Linux terminal.
+Within an R session, models may be executed with `source("auxil/simulation.R")`.
+Alternatively, directly within a Linux terminal:

 ```
 $ Rscript auxil/simulation.R > myLogFile230321a.txt 2>&1 &